TrevorFrench/cryptotrackr-terminal/README.md

+# cryptotrackr + quantmod

+This shiny app demonstrates how to leverage quantmod and Shiny to visualize cryptotrackr data along with equities data.

+## Action List

--   talk about how to create an xts object and pass it into quantmod from cryptotrackr
+-   Document how to create an xts object and pass it into quantmod from cryptotrackr

--   add global metrics
+-   Add global metrics tab

--   color scheme on action buttons (maybe just use action button and not the shiny widget)

--   maybe hr on options picker
+-   Color scheme on style switch

--   equity periodicity select
+-   Make select inputs where applicable

+-   Modular server functions